8none1/idotmatrix/readme.md

 ## Text

-Text looks like it is a bitmap of the whole screen.
-I will keep a list of discoveries here as I go:
+Text is a series of bitmaps for each letter.

  - The first byte of a long payload is the total length including the length byte (I think)
- - A single line on the display has to have the same colour.
-That is, each line must have a colour component for the whole line
  - At font size "32" each character is 16 pixels wide and 32 high
  - It appears that each character of the text is sent as it's own bitmap.
 So if you have a string of 5 characters, 5 sets of bitmaps are sent
  - The bitmap format is row major, little endian